egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 	})
 ```

-You can read more about them at https://rakyll.org/profiler-labels/.
+There's an excellent article "[Profiler labels in Go](https://rakyll.org/profiler-labels/)", which explains how to use them.

 ## Concurrency Primitives

 When it comes to writing production code, it's a bad idea to use some concurrency primitives directly in your code.
-They can be error-prone and make code much easier to reason about.
+They can be error-prone and make code much harder to reason about.

 When choosing primitives, prefer them in this order: